Essential Guide to Certified Translations for Expats in Germany

 Regional DifferencesLocal authorities may have varying requirementsConfirm with authorities beforehand

 Let’s say you want to apply for a visa or register your family in Germany.
-In that case, you might need a certified translation of your birth certificate from English to German.
+In that case, you might need to translate documents such as your birth certificate from the original language, English, to German with a certified translation.

-A 2020 survey by Insider showed that more than 60% of expats said they had to hand in certified translations when they applied for residence permits or other legal papers in Germany.
+A 2020 survey by Insider showed that more than 60% of expats said they had to submit certified translations when they applied for residence permits or other official documents in Germany.
 English-speaking expats often need English to German certified translations.

 Can you get a certified translation online?